RfidResearchGroup/proxmark3/README.md

 - Get the latest commits
 `git pull`

-- Install the blacklist rules
+- Install the blacklist rules and  add user to dialout group (if you on a Linux/ubuntu/debian).
+If you do this one, you need to logout and login in again to make sure your rights got changed.
 `make udev`

-- add user to dialout group (if you on a Linux/ubuntu/debian).
-If you do this one, you need to logout and login in again to make sure your rights got changed.
-`sudo adduser $USER dialout`

 - Clean and complete compilation
 `make clean && make all`